 The Tomb Raider series has had a pretty crazy run.
 When it started off in 1996 on the original PlayStation, at no point did I think “I’ll still be playing these over two decades later.”
-I don’t think Eidos had any idea of what to do with the franchise either, which is why there’s actually three core continuities.
+I don’t think Eidos knew what to do with the franchise either, which is why there’s actually three core continuities.

 Let’s make sense of the core games (sans numerous spinoffs), so you can get the full Tomb Raider experience. !